"For as long as we remain emotionally immature, we will seek out and stay in the systems/institutions that suppress our imagination and creativity".

-Founded in 2017 by health researcher and social entrepreneur Angé Weinrabe, GEM Connect (GEM) is a social enterprise that supports emerging young creatives by providing education mainly on emotions and connection to like-minded and hearted others.
+Founded in 2017 by health researcher and social entrepreneur Angé Weinrabe, GEM is a social enterprise that supports young adults (aged 18-25 years) with its emotional education and arts program, and connects them to other like-minded and hearted others.

-GEM – the company’s – purpose is to develop innovative ways to work alongside the private and public sector to develop relevant community programs that offer (free to the participants) in-person workshops and online resources, which include the further service offering of ‘Art-For-Purpose’ opportunities to help mobilise young people to stay on their creative journey.
+Our Registered Australian Charity’s purpose is to continue to develop innovative ways to work alongside the private and public sector to develop relevant community programs that offer (free to the participants) in-person workshops and online resources, which provide ‘Art-For-Purpose’ opportunities to help mobilise young people to stay on their creative journey.

-As part of our community outreach service, the company delivers our intellectual property, the GEM Model, which consists of two key support components: The GEM Method + CONNECT (see below).
-The GEM Model is what provides the education and support that young creatives require to ignite their passion for arts and culture.
+As part of our community outreach service, the company delivers our intellectual property, the GEM Method that consists of two key components: GEM’s Coaching Program + Connect (see below).
+GEM Connect offers an emotional support program that inspired young people to ignite their passion through arts and culture

 1. To encourage a greater sense of local community, through providing young people with awareness and, importantly, supporting them to find a balance between the extremes of traditionalism and individualism.